-Within approximately one week after having opened an account you will receive your EC card and your PIN.
-This card allows you to withdraw money free of charge from ATMs of any branch of your bank company in Germany.
+Within approximately one week after having opened a bank account, you will receive your EC card and your PIN.
+With this card it is possible to withdraw money, free of charge, from an ATM of any branch of your bank company in Germany.
 Ask for partner bank companies whose ATMs you can also use without paying an extra charge.
 Of course you can also withdraw money from any ATM of other banks, but they usually charge approx. €2.50 – €5.00.

 Most ATMs worldwide will accept your card, too (maestro symbol).

-Account statement (Kontoauszüge)
+Account statements (Kontoauszüge)

-Most banks also have computer terminals in their customer area on which you can ll in orders electronically.
-If you need help, you can always ask your bank sta for assistance.
-Transfers from or to non-European countries work the same way but they take longer.
+Most banks also have computer terminals in the customer area which you can use to fill in transfer orders electronically.
+If you need help, you can always as your bank staff for assistance.

 Regular payments: automatic withdrawal and standing order (Einzugsermächtigung und Dauerauftrag)

 Attention!
-It is your responsibility to make sure that there is always enough money on your account when these sums are withdrawn!
-If the withdrawal fails due to insufficient funds, you will be charged a surcharge (usually around €5.00 – 10.00).
+It is your responsibility to make sure there is enough money in your account when these sums are being withdrawn!
+If the withdrawal fails, you will be charged bank fees (usually around €5.00 – €10.00).
 The withdrawal will not be repeated.
-Therefore, you will need to fill out another money transfer order amounting to the sum of the failed withdrawal.
+Therefore, you will have to fill out a money transfer order amounting to the sum of the failed withdrawal on your own.

 Online-Banking / Telefon-Banking

-Depending on the supported security system you will receive a telephone PIN and transaction numbers (TAN).
-Each transaction number can be used only once.
-Online banking is a way to handle transactions with reduced or no fees.
+Depending on the supported security system, you will receive a telephone PIN and a transaction number (TAN).
+Each transaction number can only be used once.
+Online banking is one way to handle transactions with reduced or no fees.

-Mastercard and Visa are accepted in bigger stores and petrol stations.
+Mastercard and Visa are accepted in bigger stores and gas stations.
 Other credit cards are not very common.
 In gerneral, acceptance of credit cards in Germany is not as widely spread as in other countries.
-Stores often only accept the EC card and for purchases over a certain amount, e.g. €5.00 or €10.00.
+Stores often only accept EC Cards and those sometimes also just for purchases over a certain amount, e.g. €5.00 or €10.00.

-You can roughly differentiate between:
+You can roughly distinguish between: